Kimserey/BlogArchive/20180113_steps_toward_leadership.md

 - It isn't about being the loudest,
 - It isn't about being right or wrong.

+We saw what leading isn't, now we will see what it takes to __lead__.

-## 2. What to pursue
+## 2. Lead

-Leading is about providing guidance.
-Impacting whoever works around you.
+To lead is to provide guidance and value to whoever works around you.
-It comes with a lot of responsabilities.
+We must guide our team to move forward and find the next steps by enabling to work by themselves.
+Leaders are individuals who are able to empower those around and elevate them to a point where they can work on their own.
+Empowering includes teaching, listening and most importantly be an inspiration for others to have a reference.
 As we want to show the way, we must become the way, we must portrait what and how we want our team to work.
-Leaders are individuals who are able to empower those around them to achieve more.
-Empowering includes teaching, providing help when needed while never being a bottleneck and the most important being becoming an inspiration for others to have a reference.
 Those are the key characteritics to pursue:

 - Professionalism